adamsilver/fdpb/05-an-inbox.md

 }
 ```

 If that weren't enough, the server needs to be aware of how both menus transmit data.
 That is, the select box sends different data to the submit buttons.
+Adaptive design can be even more complicated if you had to listen to JavaScript events to restructure the arrangement of HTML.

-Not only is all of this more work, but there are now two separate features to maintain indefinitely.
+Not only is all of this more work, but there are now two vastly different variations of the same feature to maintain indefinitely.

 ### Hover Versus Click